Calibrating Verbal Uncertainty as a Linear Feature to Reduce Hallucinations: Verbal Uncertainty and Hallucination

 \end{itemize}

 \paragraph{Result} We compare results before and after the application of MUC with calculated uncertainties on TriviaQA, NQ-Open, and PopQA in Tab.~\ref{tab:mitigation}.
-Overall, the application of MUC results in a substantial reduction of confident hallucinations at the cost of a small decrease in Correct Rate.\footnote{Different trade offs between Hallucination Rate and Correct Rate can be obtained by varying the strength of the inference-time interventions.
+Overall, the application of MUC results in a substantial reduction of confident hallucinations at the cost of a small decrease in Correctness Rate.~\footnote{The correctness rate decreases when the correct answer exhibits high SU and the MUC intervention results in an abstention.
+This reduction stems from noise in measuring SU.
+For the same question, the sampled answers may contain diverse additional information, leading to a high calculated semantic entropy.
+Please see Appendix~\ref{app:decrease correctness} for an example.
+Different trade offs between Hallucination Rate and Correct Rate can be obtained by varying the strength of the inference-time interventions.
 The optimal trade-off is highly application-dependent.} The observed decrease in the VU/SU Disagreement Rate, along with an increase in the Correlation Coefficient, demonstrates improved calibration and alignment between verbal and semantic uncertainties across most models and datasets.
-While the VU for incorrect answers increased significantly, indicating reduced confidence in incorrect outputs, the VU for correct answers remained relatively unchanged after uncertainty calibration.\footnote{The increase in VU also for correct answers is not necessarily wrong, as it stems from the cases where the model is right, but semantically uncertain.} We observe a similar phenomenon in \S~\ref{subsec: luf_causal_validation}, where Qwen2.5 is less sensitive to intervention.
+While the VU for incorrect answers increased significantly, indicating reduced confidence in incorrect outputs, the VU for correct answers remained relatively unchanged after uncertainty calibration.\footnote{The increase in VU also for correct answers is not necessarily wrong, as it stems from the cases where the answer is correct, but the model is semantically uncertain about it.} The fact that the trend is consistent across different models and sizes underscores the generality and effectiveness of our approach.

 As demonstrated in Tab.~\ref{tab:ablation_mitigate_probe}, mitigation results using probe-predicted uncertainties are somewhat worse but comparable to those based on calculated uncertainties.
 This suggests that probes can effectively predict uncertainties and mitigate hallucinations during inference.